 © Horst Tappe/Hulton Archive/Getty Images

-Back in the 1930s, when Bunin, Gorky and Merezhkovsky fought for the prize, Vera Bunina wrote in her diary: “I read Sirina.
-What lightness he has and how modern he is.
-Here's who will soon be a candidate for the Nobel Prize."
+Back in the 1930s, when Bunin, Gorky and Merezhkovsky were fighting for the prize, Vera Bunina wrote in her diary: “I read Sirina.
+How light it is and how modern it is.
+This is who will soon be a candidate for the Nobel Prize.”
 The prediction almost came true: Nabokov received his first nomination only in 1963.
-By this point, he had already ranked among the best novelists of the century, but one of his books still embarrassed the academy: “The author of the immoral and successful novel Lolita cannot under any circumstances be considered a candidate for the prize,” wrote a permanent member of the Swedish Anders Esterling Academy.
+By this point he had already become one of the best novelists of the century, but one of his books still embarrassed the academy: “The author of the immoral and successful novel Lolita cannot under any circumstances be considered as a candidate for the prize,” wrote a permanent member of the Swedish Academy Anders Oesterling.

-For at least three consecutive years, Nabokov was among the nominees, but lost.
-In 1964, the prize was awarded to Sartre (the French refused it), in 1965 - to Nabokov's former compatriot Sholokhov.
-Most likely, Nabokov was also nominated later (we will know about this when the archives are opened).
-In May 1969, in a review of the novel Inferno, The New York Times critic John Leonard: "If he does not win the Nobel Prize, it is only because it is unworthy of him."
+For at least three years in a row, Nabokov was among the nominees, but lost.
+In 1964, the prize was awarded to Sartre (the Frenchman refused it), and in 1965, to Nabokov’s former compatriot Sholokhov.
+Most likely, Nabokov was nominated later (we will find out about this when the archives are opened).
+In a May 1969 review of Ada, New York Times critic John Leonard wrote, "If he doesn't win the Nobel Prize, it will be because it's unworthy of him."

-When referring to more than a century of history of this award, from the very beginning, the tendentiousness of the members of the Swedish Academy, who decided the question of who will be the Nobel laureate, becomes clear and undeniable.
-So, during the period of awarding the first prizes, he was undoubtedly the greatest representative of world literature.
+When turning to the more than century-long history of this prize, from the very beginning the bias of the members of the Swedish Academy who decided on who would be the Nobel laureate becomes clear and undeniable.
+Thus, during the period of awarding the first prizes, he was undoubtedly the greatest representative of world literature.
 Lev Tolstoy.
-However, the most influential secretary of the Swedish Academy, Karl Virsen, acknowledging that Tolstoy had created immortal creations, nevertheless categorically opposed his candidacy, because this writer, as he formulated, “condemned all forms of civilization and insisted in return for them to adopt a primitive way of life, divorced from all institutions. high culture...
-Anyone who encounters such inert cruelty (-) in relation to any form of civilization will be overcome by doubt.
-No one will agree with such views ... "
+However, the most influential secretary of the Swedish Academy, Karl Virsen, recognizing that Tolstoy created immortal creations, still categorically opposed his candidacy, because this writer, as he formulated, “condemned all forms of civilization and insisted in their place to accept a primitive way of life, divorced from all institutions high culture...
+Anyone who encounters such inert cruelty (-) towards any form of civilization will be overcome by doubt.
+No one will agree with such views...”

-Already after the first dubious award, public opinion in Sweden and other countries was shocked by the decision of the Nobel Academy.
+After the very first dubious award, public opinion in Sweden and other countries was shocked by the decision of the Nobel Academy.
 A month after the scandalous award, in January 1902, Leo Tolstoy received a protest address from a group of Swedish writers and artists:

-Another judgment on this matter belongs to the famous Danish literary critic Georg Brandes: "Leo Tolstoy occupies the first place among modern writers.
-No one inspires such a sense of reverence as he does!
-We can say: no one but him inspires a sense of reverence."
+Another judgment on this matter belongs to the famous Danish literary critic Georg Brandes: “Leo Tolstoy holds first place among modern writers.
+No one inspires such a feeling of reverence as he does!
+We can say: no one but him inspires a feeling of reverence.”

-Numerous appeals and demands for the restoration of desecrated justice forced Tolstoy himself to speak: “Dear and respected brothers!
-I was very pleased that the Nobel Prize was not awarded to me. and any money, in my opinion, can only bring evil, and secondly, it gave me the honor and great pleasure to receive expressions of sympathy from so many people, although unknown to me, but still deeply respected by me.
-Accept, dear brethren, expression of my sincere gratitude and best feelings.
-Leo Tolstoy".
+Numerous appeals and demands for the restoration of outraged justice forced Tolstoy himself to speak out: “Dear and respected brothers!
+I was very pleased that the Nobel Prize was not awarded to me.
+Firstly, this saved me from a great difficulty - to manage this money, which, as and all money, in my opinion, can only bring evil; and secondly, it gave me the honor and great pleasure to receive expressions of sympathy from so many people, although unknown to me, but still deeply respected by me.
+Accept, dear brothers, an expression of my sincere gratitude and best feelings.
+Leo Tolstoy."

 Which of the great Russian writers and poets was awarded the Nobel Prize?
 Mikhail Sholokhov, Ivan Bunin, Boris Pasternak and Joseph Brodsky.